jslarve/ListMarkClass/README.md

 Makes use of the MARK attribute of a listbox and adds the standard Windows listbox marking hotkeys.

 ## NOTE:
 ### In Clarion 10, there is a limit of 65536 records in the queue.
-Marking still works, but the marked records don't display correctly when they are marked programmatically.
+Marking still works if there are more records, but the marked records don't display correctly when they are marked programmatically.

 ## Installation: